 We engaged the creativity of the UX, UI and representatives from our Engineering stakeholders during the Design Thinking workshops, by having them rapidly iterate fast hand-sketched wireframe concepts to pinpoint pivotal moments in the product's use and map out every single touchpoint along the user journey.

 In anticipation of an upcoming formal user testing round, I engaged the services of a mechanical engineering intern to plan and fabricate a modular seating buck.
 This structure was designed to be disassembled for convenient transport between our company's offices in Santa Clara, Munich, and Nanjing.
-The seating buck was designed to adhere to the exact specifications of the vehicle's interior, ensuring ergonomic correctness.
-I also had the privilege of being part of a 7-person team that conducted user tests in Nanjing, China for 12 days.
-This marked a significant milestone as I conducted user tests with the use of interpreters for the very first time in my career!

 In my role as the UX North American Team Lead at the Bosch Car Multimedia business unit, I assumed multiple responsibilities and performed diverse functions.